jesse-jared-collab/jesse-jared-collab.github.io/public-philosophy.md

 [_Fifteen Eighty Four_](https://www.cambridgeblog.org/2023/11/social-anarchism-and-the-rejection-of-moral-tyranny/){:target="_blank"} - "Social Anarchism and the Rejection of Moral Tyranny"

+[What To Do About Now?](https://www.whattodoaboutnow.com/post/the-incoherence-of-anarcho-capitalism){:target="_blank"} - "Javier Milei's Anarcho-Capitalism is Incoherent"

 [The Page 99 Test](https://page99test.blogspot.com/2023/11/jesse-spaffords-social-anarchism-and.html){:target="_blank"} - "Jesse Spafford's "Social Anarchism and the Rejection of Moral Tyranny"

 ## Interviews